Lung cancer develops in one area of the body and may then spread to other areas. The spread of cancer is called metastasis.

-In rare cases, it may spread to other areas of the body including the stomach, intestines, pancreas, and kidney.
+In rare cases, it may spread to other areas of the body, including:

-Lung cancer occurs when healthy cells mutate during the cell division process to become cancer cells.
-These cancer cells continue to multiply until they eventually form a tumor on the lung.
+Lung cancer develops when normal cells mutate as they divide, becoming cancerous.
+These cancer cells continue to multiply without dying until they eventually form a lung tumor.

-As the tumor grows, it requires more space in the body and so begins to spread to other parts of the body.
-This spread is the start of metastatic lung cancer.
+When a tumor grows and becomes more aggressive, it requires more space and begins to spread to other areas.
+This stage is the start of metastatic lung cancer.

-The cancer cells spread by growing directly into nearby tissue, or by breaking away from the primary tumor and traveling through the bloodstream or lymphatic system.
+The cancer cells spread in two ways.
+They may directly enter nearby tissue.
+Alternatively, the cells might break away from the primary tumor and travel through the bloodstream or lymphatic system.

 Growing directly into nearby tissue

-The tumor pushes on the healthy tissue nearby, forcing itself to break through.
-As it continues to grow, the cancer blocks small blood vessels in the area.
+When a tumor pushes on noncancerous tissues nearby, it can force its way through.
+As its growth continues, cancer blocks small blood vessels in the area.

-This leads to a reduction in the supply of blood and oxygen to the healthy tissue.
-Without blood and oxygen, the normal tissue begins to die off, allowing the cancer to spread further.
+This blockage reduces the blood and oxygen supply to the healthy tissue.
+Without consistent blood and oxygen, the tissue begins to die, allowing cancer to spread further.

 Traveling through the bloodstream or lymphatic system

-Cancer cells that travel through the bloodstream can eventually get stuck in a small blood vessel.
-Those that survive move through the wall of this blood vessel into nearby tissue.
-Here they may grow and form a new tumor.
+Cancer cells that travel through the bloodstream can eventually stick in a small blood vessel.
+Those that survive move through the wall of this blood vessel into nearby tissues.
+They may then grow and form a tumor at this new site.

-Cells that travel through the lymph vessels can also get stuck.
-If the cells are not destroyed by the lymph glands, they form tumors in the lymph nodes.
+Cells that travel through the lymph vessels can also become stuck.
+The lymph nodes play an active role in the body's immune defense system.
+If these lymph glands do not destroy the cells, the metastasized cancer may form tumors in the lymph nodes.

-Some common symptoms related to the site of the metastatic lung cancer are:
+Some common symptoms of metastatic lung cancer at different sites include:

-- Adrenal glands: Cancer that spreads to the adrenals does not usually cause symptoms.
-However, the level of adrenal hormones may drop, leading to weakness and tiredness.
+- Adrenal glands: Cancer that spreads to the adrenal glands does not usually cause symptoms.
+However, it may lead to reduced levels of adrenal hormones.
+This may trigger feelings of weakness and fatigue.

-- Bones: Up to 40 percent of patients with advanced lung cancer develop bone metastases.
-Pain is the main symptom.
+30–40%of people with advanced lung cancer develop bone metastases when pain is the main symptom.
 The risk of fractures also increases.

-- Brain: Between 20 and 40 percent of patients with non-small-cell lung cancer, which is a type of lung cancer accounting for 85 percent of lung cancers, develop brain metastases.
+20–35%of individuals with non-small cell lung cancer develop brain metastases.
 Headaches, confusion, tiredness, nausea, and weakness are symptoms.

-- Liver: Loss of appetite, nausea after eating, or pain under the right ribs can indicate cancer in the liver.
-Jaundice, a yellowing of the skin and whites of the eyes, is another symptom.
+- Liver: Appetite loss, nausea after eating, or pain under the right ribs can indicate liver cancer.
+Jaundice is another symptom when yellowing of the skin and whites of the eyes occurs.

-- Lymph nodes: Enlarged lymph nodes, which are located in the armpit, neck, and stomach, can suggest the cancer has spread.
-Although, these nodes also swell during other types of illness.
+- Lymph nodes: Enlarged lymph nodes in the armpit, neck, and stomach can suggest that lung cancer has spread.
+However, these nodes also swell during other illnesses.

-Testing for metastases involves checking areas where lung cancer typically spreads to.
-Other areas may be investigated for metastases dependent on symptoms and results of initial tests.
+Testing for metastases involves checking the areas and organs where lung cancer typically spreads.
+A doctor may investigate other areas for metastases, depending on symptoms and results of initial tests.

 Diagnostic tests include:

-Simply having cancer or a history of cancer is a risk factor for metastases, and doctors cannot predict who will develop metastatic cancer.
-So, preventing metastatic lung cancer means preventing or promptly treating primary lung cancer.
+Having lung cancer or a history of lung cancer is a risk factor for metastases.
+Hence, preventing metastatic lung cancer means avoiding the risk factors of primary lung cancer.

-Quitting smoking is the most important preventive measure that can be taken to reduce the risk of developing primary lung cancer.
+Smoking cessation is the most critical, preventive measure for reducing the risk of primary lung cancer.

-Avoiding secondhand tobacco smoke and contact with certain materials, such as asbestos and radon, also reduces risk.
+Avoiding secondhand tobacco smoke and contact with certain harmful materials, such as asbestos and radon, also reduces the risk.